Phlank/Budgeting-Mobile-App/Meeting Minutes/ClientPartner/2020-1-27 Fourth Meeting.md

 Reactions
 ---------
-Mat - was there but didn't seem to have much to say other than he liked what he saw Dan - was glad to see we have made progress toward goals and was seemingly positve about our progress moving foward Brian -seemed a little distracted but he was listening he was and did give a feature request
+Dan - was glad to see we have made progress toward goals and was seemingly positve about our progress moving foward\
+Brian -seemed a little distracted but he was listening he was and did give a feature request\
+Mat - was there but didn't seem to have much to say other than he liked what he saw

 Suggested Features